oss/placequery/README.md

 Make a copy of `config.yaml.sample`, adjust it to suit your server configuration, and save it as `config.yaml` in the same directory as `placequery.js`.

+#### SSL
+To enable SSL directly, set `server.ssl.enabled` to `true` in `config.yaml` and provide paths for the `key` and `cert` files, where `key` contains the private key of the server in PEM format and `cert` contains the certificate key of the server in PEM format.
+If you need more details, see the [Node.js SSL documentation](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).

+Alternatively, see [Integration with web service](#integration) for a way to tunnel traffic between the end user and a host already configured for HTTPS.

 ## Usage
 Queries are made with GET requests to the server's root directory, e.g. [http://localhost:8080/?search=hill]().
 To make nicer requests like [http://localhost/pq?search=hill](), see [Integration with web service](#integration).